 So, I would absolutely not count on these services for my entertainment.

 Always make sure to download your movies and TV shows at home or somewhere else with fast, reliable Wi-Fi, preferably the night before.
 I’ve learned the hard way that airport, hotel, and lounge Wi-Fi can be OK for e-mail and general web browsing, but extremely slow and even impossible to use when you need to send down several gigabytes’ worth of House of Cards.
-Also, if you’re travelling internationally, it’s possible you might run into geographic restrictions while abroad, such that Netflix or other services don’t let you download from a connection in, say, China.
+Also, if you’re travelling internationally, it’s possible you might run into geographic restrictions while abroad, such that you may not be able to do a Netflix download in, say, China.

 Download LOTS of Stuff